-- Once the liner is full, trim the plastic to a width of about of about 30-45cms (12-18 ins) all round and weigh it down with bricks, rocks, pebbles, logs, top soil, planters or the like.
+Once the pond is full, trim the liner to a width of about of about 30-45cms (12-18 ins) all round and weigh it down with bricks, rocks, pebbles, logs, top soil, planters or the like.

-- Later, plants and grasses can be added here to hide the plastic, create a natural-looking edge and provide extra havens for wildlife.
+Later, plants and grasses can be added here to hide the liner, create a natural-looking edge and provide extra havens for wildlife.

 Step 6: watch and marvel

 People are often surprised and delighted by how quickly wildlife homes in on a new pond.
 It isn’t at all unusual to see water boatmen sculling across the surface or to see adult frogs hopping in and out within a couple of weeks of a new pond's creation.

 Pond owners also enthuse about the stress-busting pleasure they and their families get from watching pond lifecycles close up.

 Now you’ve built your pond, it’s time to enjoy it!

 All of our centres have ponds built for wildlife.
 Here are a few examples:

 At WWT Washington, the wildlife ponds near the River Wear are bursting with amphibians including sightings of the increasingly scarce great crested newt.
 The waterside pathways allow you to get close to wildlife – perfect for photography.